 Fear not.
 Here are some key points to guide this assignment towards success.

-1. Translate or Localize?
+1. Translation or localization?
 No!
-Transcreate?
+Transcreation?

 When you google “professional translation”, you find different concepts: translation, localization or transcreation.
 It is easy to feel lost.
-However, the answer is easy.
+However, the answer is simple.
 It depends.
 You can use any of them depending on the content to translate:

 - If you need to translate instruction manuals for your line arrays, for example, translation is enough.
 The target (translated text) needs to reflect all the information from the source (original text to translate).